 Our Post is located in West Des Moines, Iowa.
-We received our Charter on January 6, 1947 and are named in honor of John Emerick and Harrison Williams - both Veterans who killed in WWII.
+We received our Charter on January 6, 1947 and are named in honor of John Emerick and Harry Williams - both Veterans who killed in WWII.

 Our current membership include 80 veterans from World War II through the Afghanistan and Iraq conflict in the Global War on Terrorism.
 We meet on the first Monday of the month (except September in 2019 - when we meet on July 12th and September when we meet on the 13th) at 7:00 pm in the West Des Moines Community Center, 217 5th St., West Des Moines, IA 50265

 Hosting educational programs and community services throughout the year emphasizes our commitment to our community.